November 29 2023

 This policy also applies to personal information that individuals email to us or provide when using our website.

-We use Google Analytics to understand website usage to help shape improvements to our service, for more information please refer to: How Google uses data when you use our partners' sites or apps.
+We may engage various analytic programs, including but not limited to Google Analytics and Marketo to understand website usage to help shape improvements to our service, for more information please refer to: How Google uses data when you use our partners' sites or apps.
+Google Analytics uses both first party and third party cookies to record internet traffic information such as when, and how many times, you have visited our website or apps.

 Note that there are some risks in transmitting information across the internet.
 While ESSSuper only collects and displays personal information in encrypted sessions using secure authentication for access, we cannot always ensure the security of information transmitted to us via online channels.
 If members are concerned about conveying sensitive material to ESSSuper over the internet, consideration should be given to contacting us by telephone, mail or in person.